haoybl/masterthesis/README.md

 - vectors [Contains the vectors that are created in the experiments by the feature extraction methods.
 These vectors can be imported in ‘Other.py’ to construct the final models.].

 OVERVIEW OF THE FILES
-dataset
+.dataset
 - ‘test.csv’ [test set]
 - ‘train-development.cv’ [train and development set]
-experiments
+.experiments
 - ‘Image to vector.py’ [script to match movie poster vectors to dataset]
 - ’N-grams.py’
 - ‘Paragraph Vector.py’
 - ‘pos_tagging.py’
 - ‘stemming+lemmatization.py’
 - ‘Word Embeddings.py’
-final models
+.final models
 - ‘final.py’ [best performing model fully written out]
 - ‘other.py’ [all models]
-scraper
+.scraper
 -‘scraper_omdb.py’
 -‘movie_input.csv’
-vectors
+.vectors
 - ‘dev-posters.pkl’ [train and development set posters]
 - ‘eval-posters.pkl’ [test set posters]
 - ‘pv_test.pkl’	[test set Paragraph Vector]